Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Ergodicity for the Volterra Cox-Ingersoll-Ross process

 \subsection{Method of moments for fractional kernel}

-In this section, we apply the law of large numbers to prove consistency for the estimators obtained from the method of moments.
-To allow for explicit computations, below we consider the case of fractional kernel \eqref{eq: fractional kernel}.
+In this part, we apply the law of large numbers to prove consistency for the estimators obtained from the method of moments.
+To allow for explicit computations, below we consider the case of the fractional kernel \eqref{eq: fractional kernel}.
 Define $m_1(T), m_2(T)$ by